Types of Gait Analysis

 The different types of gait analysis can be divided into observational and quantitative.
 Observational gait analysis is data gleaned by observing a patient; quantitative gait analysis is data collected electronically.

-Quantitative gait analysis records Kinematic and Kinetic data that can’t be gathered by observation.
+Quantitative Gait Analysis uses instrumentation to quantify the gait cycle recording Temporal Spatial, Kinematic and Kinetic data that can’t be gathered by observation.

-- Kinematics is the study of the motion of the joints without regard for the forces responsible for the motion.
-Kinematic data allows for the analysis of temporal-spatial gait measures such as foot strike, foot off, swing, stride length, cadence, and walking velocity.
-Kinematic data is used extensively in the analysis of gait pathology but alone, it does not provide details on biomechanical efficiency, joint torques, or ground reaction forces.
+Kinematics is the study of the motion of the joints without regard for the forces responsible for the motion.
+Kinematic data describes the motion of the lower extremity joints throughout the gait cycle and is used extensively in the analysis of gait pathology.
+However, it does not provide details on biomechanical efficiency, joint torques, or ground reaction forces.

-- Kinetic data is the relationship between the factors that cause motion and the motion itself.
+Kinetic data is the relationship between the factors that cause motion and the motion itself.
 Kinetics data includes measurements such as Center of Force (CoF), External Force, (GRF), and Center of Gravity (CoG).
-When kinematics and kinetics data are combined, the forces causing motion can be calculated.
+When kinematic and kinetic data are combined, the resultant joint forces can be calculated.